 To access Machine Translation Engines settings, follow these steps:

-The Machine Translation Engines page presents a character usage chart for all MT engines associated with your account.
+The Machine Translation Engines page presents a character usage chart for all MT engines associated with a profile.

 Data for a specific engine can be viewed by deselecting the names of the other engines at the bottom of the chart.
 The chart only displays data from the last 30 days.